leejones/moderation/UPGRADE.md

 You need to rename `Moderation.new` to `Moderation:Store.new`

-You need to rename `Storage::InMemory.new` to `Adapters::RedisAdapter.new`
+You need to rename `Storage::InMemory.new` to `Adapters::MemoryAdapter.new`

 You need to rename `Storage::Redis.new` to `Adapters::RedisAdapter.new`